Photo and Video Gallery

 Fermilab's Main Injector accelerator is two miles around, and about 30 feet underground.
 It is one of the most powerful particle accelerators in the world.

 Inside Fermilab's Main Injector accelerator.
-Powerful superconducting magnets line the walls of the underground cavern, used to accelerate subatomic particles to nearly the speed of light.
+Powerful magnets line the walls of the underground cavern, used to accelerate subatomic particles to nearly the speed of light.
 Those particles are then slammed into targets to create neutrinos and muons for Fermilab's experiments.

 A panoramic view of Fermilab's Main Control Room, from which all of the accelerators are monitored.